S-James19/Portfolio-Website/documentation/Frontend/frontend.md

 ## HCI Analysis

-For my portfolio website, I have undertaken a HCI analysis investigatio.
+For my portfolio website, I have undertaken a HCI analysis investigation.

 ### What is it?
 What does it involve?